Targets-Pathogens-LNCC/ChEMBL_DB/README.md

         -- Check if its the first row of the result CASE
             WHEN ROW_NUMBER() OVER(ORDER BY SUM(k.number_of_ligands) DESC, k.kinase_name) = 1 THEN t.total_ligands_of_kinases
-            -- If it's not the first row, set to NULL ELSE NULL
+            -- If its not the first row, set to NULL ELSE NULL
         END AS total_ligands_of_kinases
     FROM